Maratona dles Dolomites: 2011 - 2022 : An aware Maratona

 It was supposed to be a rainy, cold, and gloomy day but at 6.30 a.m. a pale sun, which gradually became brighter and brighter, welcomed the 5.615 cyclists ready to start the 34th edition of Maratona dles Dolomites-Enel, this year dedicated to Art.
-A smaller number than usual, due to the pandemic reasons, but in complete safety.
-This was a fundamental requirement that the organizers had strongly insisted upon when, in spring, they decided that the race could take place in full.
+A smaller number than usual, due to the pandemic.

 Fabio Cini and Marta Maltha won the long course of 138 kilometres and over 4,000m altitude gain in the Ladin Dolomites.

-It has been a very special edition, unthinkable until shortly before and therefore even more impressive.